What do you do when you run out of options? You look for new approaches.

 But this issue was soon overshadowed by another.

-As she turned about two years of age, every now and then she’d have a restless night.
+As Jasmine turned about two years of age, now and then, she’d have a restless night.
 She would be panting and pacing around the house, asking to go outside (but for no apparent reason), scratching at doors and corners, and looking distressed.

-It was upsetting, but it didn’t happen very often and we figured that maybe she smelled or heard something outside that got her agitated.
+It was upsetting, but it didn’t happen often.
+We figured that maybe she smelled or heard something outside that got her agitated.

-Figuring that perhaps her belly was upset I’d take her for walks in the middle of the night so she could walk it off.
-Sometimes it would help and sometimes it would not.
+Figuring that perhaps it was related to her belly upsets, I’d take her for walks in the middle of the night so she could walk it off.
+Sometimes it would help, and sometimes it would not.

 Denial doesn’t solve problems